apache/doris/docs/en/docs/data-operate/import/import-way/spark-load-manual.md

     - `spark.hadoop.dfs.ha.namenodes.nameservices01` , unique identifier for each NameNode in the nameservice.
     - `spark.hadoop.dfs.namenode.rpc-address.nameservices01.mynamenode1`, fully qualified RPC address for each NameNode.
     - `spark.hadoop.dfs.namenode.rpc-address.nameservices01.mynamenode2`, fully qualified RPC address for each NameNode.
-    - `spark.hadoop.dfs.client.failover.proxy.provider` = `org.apache.hadoop.hdfs.server.namenode.ha.ConfiguredFailoverProxyProvider`, set the implementation class.
+    - `spark.hadoop.dfs.client.failover.proxy.provider.nameservices01` = `org.apache.hadoop.hdfs.server.namenode.ha.ConfiguredFailoverProxyProvider`, set the implementation class.
 -`working_dir`: directory used by ETL.
 Spark is required when used as an ETL resource.
 For example: `hdfs://host :port/tmp/doris`.
 - `broker.hadoop.security.authentication`: Specify the authentication method as kerberos.
 - `broker.kerberos_principal`: Specify the principal of kerberos.